rydmike/flex_color_scheme/README.md

 being based on the Material 2 design, and thus use 4 dp corner radius on most widgets.

-When you opt-in on using the component sub-themes, the border radius on widgets default to the new rounded corners as specified by the [Material 3 guide](https://m3.material.io/), where the radius varies by widget type.
+When you opt in on using the component sub-themes, the border radius on widgets default to the new rounded corners as specified by the [Material 3 guide](https://m3.material.io/), where the radius varies by widget type.
 You can keep this, or set the global widget